News & Media

 Dr. Scott Miller featured in Fox 5 Atlanta news segment

-Hall Of Famer Mike Singletary And Legendary Center Jeff Bostic To Speak At Event Emceed By Hall President David Baker
+Hall Of Famer Mike Singletary And Legendary Center Jeff Bostic Spoke At Event Emceed By Hall President David Baker that Raised Over $50,000

-Hall of Fame linebacker Mike Singletary will be the keynote speaker with a special message from prostate cancer survivor and three-time Super Bowl Champion Jeff Bostic.
-Pro Football Hall of Fame President and CEO David Baker will emcee the event.
-There will be a special live painting performance by renowned artist Jared Emerson.
+One of the best highlights of the night were the speakers and performers.
+Hall of Fame linebacker Mike Singletary was the keynote speaker with a special message from prostate cancer survivor and three-time Super Bowl Champion Jeff Bostic.
+Both Singletary and Bostic enraptured the crowd with their inspiring speeches.
+Pro Football Hall of Fame President and CEO David Baker emceed the event.
+Dr. Scott Miller, president and founder of ProstAware as well as Jeff Bostic’s surgeon, also spoke to the crowd about the importance of early detection, imploring people to stay on top of their health with this disease.
+There was a special live painting performance by renowned artist Jared Emerson, who created a painting of the Hall of Fame’s gold jacket and building in less than 20 minutes.

-Tim Smith, Executive Director for ProstAware and a prostate cancer survivor himself, is thrilled to partner with the Pro Football Hall of Fame and Aultman Hospital.
+Tim Smith, Executive Director for ProstAware and a prostate cancer survivor himself, was thrilled to partner with the Pro Football Hall of Fame and Aultman Hospital.
+Smith educated the attendees of the event about the statistics of prostate cancer and the importances of receiving early screenings.

 “We are honored to partner with the Hall of Fame and Aultman to help bring awareness of prostate cancer to men and their loved ones in Canton and the surrounding communities.
 Prostate cancer is the second leading cause of cancer deaths among American men and early detection and proper treatment will save lives.”